Solicitors in Westminster, London

 Our Complaints procedure

 If you have a complaint, please contact us with the details.
 This can be done by letter, fax or email.
 If you want to complain by telephone initially, we will need you to put details of your complaint in writing.
-This should be addressed directly to Julie Marshall our Operations Manager in the first instance.
-She can be reached by email at Julie.Marshall@lbmw.com by fax on 020 7799 2781.
+This should be addressed directly to Sarah Leonard our Practice Manager in the first instance.
+She can be reached by email at Sarah.Leonard@lbmw.com by fax on 020 7799 2781.

 What will happen next?

 - We will send you a letter or email acknowledging your complaint and we may request further details from you.
 We will also let you know the name of the person who will be dealing with your complaint.
 You can expect to receive our letter or email confirmation within five working days of us receiving your complaint.

 - We will record your complaint in our central register and open a separate file for your complaint.